-The flamboyant film-maker is renowned for his ripe, primary-coloured and evocative delves into sexuality, family and repressed guilt, and he returns this August with Pain and Glory.
+The flamboyant film-maker is renowned for his ripe, primary-coloured and evocative delves into sexuality, family and repressed guilt, and he returns with Pain and Glory.

 Critically lauded at the 2019 Cannes Film Festival, the movie reunites Almodovar with regular collaborator Antonio Banderas.
 The actor portrays an ageing film director who looks back on his life, which is our jumping-off point into a sensual and nostalgic drama that's been hailed as one of Almodovar's best.

-Cineworld Unlimited audiences praised the film – click here to discover their responses – and ahead of its general release on 23rd August, we've ranked all the collaborations between actor and director.
+Cineworld Unlimited audiences praised the film – click here to discover their responses – and we've ranked all the collaborations between actor and director.
 What will come out on top in our celebration of Spanish film-making?
 Scroll down beneath the poster to find out.

 7. Labyrinth of Passion (1982)

 Banderas made his Hollywood debut with 1993's Philadelphia, but he had burst onto the Spanish movie scene long before that.
 In his first film for Almodovar (and indeed his first film altogether), the actor demonstrates the vibrant charisma that would later flourish in higher-profile movies.

 Nonetheless, this offbeat screwball comedy certainly got him noticed, and established the rich partnership that continues to this day with Pain and Glory.

 6. Women on the Verge of a Nervous Breakdown (1988)

 Almodovar has always had a love of farce and melodrama, but rarely has it been put to more effective use than here.